maxhoffmann/old-maximilianhoffmann.com/article/filtering-input-in-codeigniter/_filtering-input-in-codeigniter.md

 $this->db->insert('person', $data);
 </code></pre>

 At first we create a filter array defining which rows we want to be inserted.
 You can leave out rows which you don’t want to be influenced by user’s input provided that you’ve set up <abbr>MySQL</abbr> correctly.
 If any of these rows are not in the <abbr>POST</abbr> array they will be set to `NULL`, which we have defined with the third parameter of the __elements__ function.
 This also ensures that fields in your database being set to `NOT NULL`  will throw an mysql error and the data will be refused.
-You could leave out the two parameters being passed to <abbr>POST</abbr> if you have globals xss filtering enabled.
+You could leave out the two parameters being passed to <abbr>POST</abbr> if you have globals <abbr>xss</abbr> filtering enabled.

 While this works fine for inserting data we need to add another function for updating.
 This is how it looks like: